Agents record when a protection module rule or condition is triggered (this is known

 System events

-to forward them to a SIEM system.
-For details on system events, see System
+to a SIEM system.
+For details on system events, see System events.

 Security events